 The Baron (Herbert Marshall) and the Countess (Miriam Hopkins), share a romantic supper in his swanky hotel in Venice.
-But they soon they tumble each other as fellow con artists.
-After they have returned the trinkets they lifted from each other, they move to Paris as a duo and steal a diamond covered handbag from a rich perfumer (Kay Francis).
+But soon they tumble each other as fellow con artists.
+After they have returned their stolen trinkets, they move to Paris together and steal a diamond covered handbag from a rich perfumer (Kay Francis).

 Marshall finagles a job as the tycoon's secretary and develops romantic feelings for her while embezzling a fortune from the company.
 But Hopkins wants him for herself.
 It's a love triangle, except two of the lovers are kleptomaniacs trying to gyp the third, and each other.